coleblvck/paragraph/README.md

 - No history texting (Previous message is deleted as new one is sent)
 - Note keeping and sharing in a status-like manner
 - Media sharing in the same manner as the texting (one file at a time)
+- Live mode

+## Note:
-- Live mode (You'd have to figure out an implementation for this in your own way)
+- You'd have to figure out the implementations for some features in your own way such as the live mode; as I built this with a corresponding mobile app which shares the user's now-playing audio with friends.